interlay/interlay.github.io/docs/vault/overview.md

 # Vaults

 Vaults are the heart of the Interlay and Kintsugi bridge.
-They are responsible for maintaining the physical 1:1 peg between BTC and IBTC/KBTC.
+By safeguarding BTC in their wallets, they maintain the physical 1:1 relationship between BTC and IBTC/KBTC.
+In addition, vaults provide financial collateral to ensure users have insurance to receive their BTC back.
-Vaults receive BTC for safekeeping from users and ensure BTC remains locked while IBTC/KBTC exists

 ## Introduction

-Vaults are **non-trusted** and **collateralized**.**Any user can become a Vault** by providing collateral.
-This means: as a user, you can freely choose any Vault you like or be your own Vault.
-You don’t have to trust anyone else if you want to be extra cautious.
+Vaults are **non-trusted** and **collateralized**. **Any user can become a Vault** by providing collateral.
+Users can freely choose any Vault or be their own Vault.
+Running their Vault means users don’t have to trust anyone else if they want to be extra cautious.

-The correct behavior of Vaults is enforced by the bridge.
+The bridge enforces the correct behavior of Vaults.
 Specifically, Vaults must prove correct behavior to the BTC-Relay component - a Bitcoin SPV client implemented directly on top of the bridge.
 If a Vault fails to fulfill a redeem request the Vault may lose its collateral which can be reimbursed to the user (at a beneficial rate).

 The secondary responsibility of a Vault is to monitor both Bitcoin and the bridge to ensure that the BTC-Relay stays up to date with the Bitcoin blockchain by relaying Bitcoin block headers.
 BTC-Relay is self-healing and automatically detects and recovers from Bitcoin forks.